Lillie Langtry: Thoroughbred racing

-William Ewart Gladstone
+William Ewart Gladstone – Prime Minister

-During her stage career, she became friendly with William Ewart Gladstone (1809–1898), who was the British Prime Minister on four occasions during the reign of Queen Victoria.
-In her memoirs Langtry says that she first met Gladstone when she was posing for her portrait at Millais' studio.
-They were later friends and he became a mentor to her.
-He told her, "In your professional career, you will receive attacks, personal and critical, just and unjust.
-Bear them, never reply, and, above all, never rush into print to explain or defend yourself."
+During her stage career, Lillie Langtry became friendly with William Ewart Gladstone (1809–1898), who was the Prime Minister on four occasions during the reign of Queen Victoria.
+In her memoirs, Langtry says that she first met Gladstone when she was posing for her portrait at Millais' studio.
+Later he became a mentor to her.